Croeso!

 Business in Wales

-• Wales has the highest rate of active graduate start-ups in the UK at 13.25%.
+• Wales has a higher rate of active graduate start-ups than any other country in the United Kingdom, accounting for 13.25% of the total UK figure.

 • At just under two hours by train, Wales is the closest UK capital city to London.

-• With an internationally recognised ecosystem and as a founding member of the Global Epic initiative, Wales is home to over 100 cyber companies and is boosted by one of the largest Cyber Forums in the UK, Cyber Wales, with over 2000 active members.
+• Wales is home to more than 100 cyber security companies and is a founding member of the Global Epic initiative.
+We have an internationally recognised cyber ecosystem, boosted by Cyber Wales – one of the largest cyber forums in the UK, with over 2,000 active members.

-• Wales has a rich heritage in manufacturing, and over 150,000 employed in the sector.
+• Wales has a rich heritage in manufacturing, employing more than 150,000 people in the sector.

-• The Life Sciences sector in Wales has over 260 companies across all disciplines and established clusters of excellence in Medtech, in-vitro diagnostic, single use technology, and wound care.
+• The life sciences sector in Wales has over 260 companies across all disciplines, with established clusters of excellence in medtech, in-vitro diagnostics, single-use technology and wound care.

-• The UK’s first commercial wind farm was developed off the coast of North Wales (North Hoyle Offshore Wind Farm).
+• The UK’s first commercial offshore wind farm was North Hoyle, located off the coast of North Wales.

 • Wales was the first nation in the world to declare a climate emergency.

 • Wales was the first country in the world to create an independent office to act as a guardian of future generations.
-The Future Generations Commissioner for Wales is responsible for providing advice and support on sustainable development, encouraging government and public bodies to take a longer term view on policy decisions, and protect and promote the needs of future generation.
+The Future Generations Commissioner for Wales is responsible for providing advice and support on sustainable development, encouraging government and public bodies to take a longer-term view on policy decisions, and to protect and promote the needs of future generations.

-• Our talented people, breath-taking and diverse landscape and vast infrastructure has attracted major production companies like Bad Wolf, Netflix and Lucasfilm to locate in Wales
+• Our talented workforce, well-developed infrastructure and breathtakingly diverse landscape have attracted major production companies to work in Wales – including Bad Wolf, Netflix and Lucasfilm.

-• We champion a broad range of initiatives for the commercial music industry and its musicians, providing funding for grassroots venues and businesses.
-Wherever you go in the world, people listen to Wales.
+• Wales has a broad range of initiatives for the commercial music industry and musicians, providing funding for grassroots venues and businesses.
 We have superb venues, festivals, promoters, studios and record labels.
-There’s no end to our international stars, including Stereophonics, Super Furry Animals, Funeral for a Friend and Manic Street Preachers
+Our international stars include Stereophonics, Super Furry Animals, Funeral for a Friend and Manic Street Preachers.

 • Across our nation, games developers are producing interactive masterpieces, with strong hubs in South East and North East Wales.
-From here, brands like Wales Interactive and Tiny Rebel Games make their way to screens across the world.
+From here, brands such as Wales Interactive and Tiny Rebel Games make their way to screens across the world.

 A taste of Wales - food and drink